Gold Base: Acquisition by the Church of Scientology (1978)

 In 1978, L. Ron Hubbard authorized the purchase of the property to serve as a headquarters.
-Scientology claims that Hubbard "had a fascination with all things Scottish [and] chose the Gilman Hot Springs property after discovering it while scouting filming locations that looked like Scotland".

-The property was acquired in conditions of extraordinary secrecy. $2.7 million in cash was paid by the new owners, who called themselves the "Scottish Highland Quietude Club".
+It was acquired in conditions of extraordinary secrecy. $2.7 million in cash was paid by the new owners, who called themselves the "Scottish Highland Quietude Club".
 A Los Angeles attorney named Richard Hoag, acting for the owners, said that the resort had been purchased for a condominium project.
 The money for the purchase was fronted by the "November 1, 1978 Private Trust", a secret trust of which Hoag served as the trustee.

 According to Scientology defector Silvia Garritano, "Hubbard disguised his operation at Gilman Hot Springs as the 'Hoag Scholarship Foundation'.
 The idea was to convince local businessmen that ...
 Hoag owned the place and that he conducted a program designed to help young people learn trades and skills.
 Hubbard's purpose was to conceal from public scrutiny the management level of Scientology."
 Hoag himself was unaware of the identity of the buyer and said later: "I think they really didn't want people to know because it was controversial."

 Scientology spokesman Heber Jentzsch told the Riverside Press-Enterprise that he had "no information" of any Scientology involvement with the former resort.
 Other spokesmen for the trust that bought the property claimed that it had been purchased by "wealthy Eastern investors" or wealthy investors from the Palm Springs area.
 The Riverside County Sheriff's Office took an interest after it was rumoured that pornographic films were being made there or that an organized crime group had taken over the resort, but the property was hurriedly vacated before an official investigation could begin.

 Signs posted at the entrance to the property did not mention Scientology.
 One, erected in the fall of 1979, attributed ownership to the "Western States Scientific Communications Association" while another, replacing the first in April 1980, proclaimed: "Massacre Canyon Development Co. – Future sites condominiums and homes."
 A man calling himself "Dan Pook" met with local civic groups to explain the condominium project, telling residents in March 1980 that the site was to be used for the construction of "condominiums, mobile homes and single-family residences".
 He was later identified as Ronald Pook, a Scientology public relations official responsible for disseminating "shore stories" (or cover stories) about the church's plans for the property.